 The guides will take you to the Treasury area and from this point you will have the option of continuing on to the Street of Façades.
 Please note that there is an optional, one-way horse ride included in your ticket.
 Horse drawn carriages are available at the site entrance but passengers should be reminded that these are not recommended and are at the passenger’s own risk.

-Wadi Rum: one of the most enchanting deserts in the world.
-An open space and a setting that resembles that of the moon, Wadi Rum will engulf you with its enigmatic lure and is sometimes referred to as “the Valley of the Moon”.
+Sometimes referred to as “the Valley of the Moon”, Wadi Rum is one of the most enchanting deserts in the world and will engulf you with its enigmatic lure.
 Surrounded by steep cliffs, narrow canyons and dramatic scenery, the Wadi has been inhabited by many cultures, including the Nabateans, since pre-historic times.

 Still, Wadi Rum is perhaps best known to Westerners as the staging ground for Lawrence of Arabia’s attack on the port of Aqaba.